inthesum/Flye/docs/USAGE.md

 specifies the target coverage of the longest reads.
 Typically, 40x longest reads is enough to produce good disjointigs.
 Regardless of this parameter, all reads will be used at the later pipeline stages (e.g. for repeat resolution).

+### Running only Flye polisher

+To polish an existing assembly, you can run Flye polisher as a standalone tool using --polish-target.
+Paths to reads are specified similarly to the assembly mode, and bam file could also be proveded instead of reads (the mapping stage in this case will be skipped).

 ### Number of polishing iterations